 What Can You Do When You Feel Judged All The Time?

-Last month a major judgement attack hacked my whole system.
+One day a major (self) judgement attack hacked my whole system.

-Few days later I was doing something and as I observed my thoughts, I realized that even the “normal” judgement was not there.
-I even looked for it!
+Few days later I was doing something I wasn’t confident about, and I started observing my thoughts.
+I noticed that even the “normal” judgement was not there.
+I looked for it.
 In that moment I realized – I accepted that part of me that was judged before.
 I wasn’t being perfect, I simply accepted that I’m doing things the way I’m doing them.

 So here is what I believe:

-- When self- acceptance is more important than the opinions of others.
+- Your self- acceptance needs to be more important than the opinions of others.

 - The remedy to feeling judged is self acceptance.